Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 [ Error Message ] Peak SMTP relay limit exceeded.

-[ Info ] This restriction is applied when the number of recipients sent from a specific sender address exceeds 600 recipients within 10 minutes.
+[ Details ] This restriction is applied when the number of recipients sent from a specific sender address exceeds 600 recipients within 10 minutes.

 The restriction will be removed once normal traffic resumes.